Skip to Content

 File LocationGenerated CommandExample Call

-~/.qwen/commands/test.toml/test/test Parameter
+~/.qwen/commands/test.md/test/test Parameter

-<project>/git/commit.toml/git:commit/git:commit Message
+<project>/.qwen/commands/git/commit.md/git:commit/git:commit Message

 Naming Rules: Path separator (/ or \) converted to colon (:)

-TOML File Format Specification
+TOML File Format (Deprecated)

 FieldRequiredDescriptionExample